Workplace Anger: Tips On How To Deal With An Angry Colleague

 In this blog, we’ll explore some healthy ways you can deal with an angry colleague without creating chaos or escalating the tension even further.

 How To Deal With Angry Colleagues At Workplace

 When we are faced with an angry colleague, the first thing we do is try to change their perspective.
 In such a situation, it is important to take a breath and understand where their anger is coming from.
 Maybe they’ve received some bad news – you don’t know.
 So instead of changing their viewpoint, maybe try to understand their perspective.

 Anger thrives on negativity so when you respond to an angry colleague in the same negative way, it’s likely to cause chaos and more anger.
 When dealing with angry coworkers, you need to remain calm.
 However, you don’t want to come across as a person who is indifferent to a situation that is causing them to act like that.
 Stay calm but not too calm.
 When you show indifference (albeit unknowingly) it can cause them to feel angrier.

 3. Let Them Know That They Are Heard

 Many times people are angry because they feel like they are not being heard.
 If your angry colleague is facing such issues then make sure to let them know that you are hearing what they are saying.
 Let them know that you understand their dilemma and why they are frustrated.
 Once they’ve calmed down, work together to solve the problem.

 4. Avoid Gossiping

-Gossiping can be all in good fun but remember, nothing good comes out of office gossips.
-If your co-worker is angry at a situation or is having an angry outburst, then it is suggested that you refrain from talking to another co-worker about it.
+Gossiping can be all in good fun but remember, nothing good comes out of office gossip.
+If your co-worker has anger issues or is having an angry outburst, then it is suggested that you refrain from talking to another co-worker about it.
 Although, if the situation calls for it, talk to your manager or supervisor about it.

 5. Take Responsibility For Your Actions